FAQs

 The claim is against Valve Corporation.
 Valve owns Steam – the largest digital distribution platform for PC games.

-We believe that Valve has abused its dominant position in the PC gaming market, in breach of UK competition law.
+We believe that Valve has abused its dominant position in the PC gaming market, in breach of UK competition law (Competition Act, 1998, Chapter 2).
 This alleged misconduct falls into three main areas:

-1. Blocking cheaper prices on other platforms (Price parity obligation clauses): We say that Valve imposes price parity clauses that prevent game developers from offering lower prices for PC games and add-on content on rival platforms.
+- Blocking cheaper prices on other distribution platforms (“Price Parity Obligation” clauses, or “wide MFNs”): We say that Valve imposes price parity clauses that prevent game developers from offering lower prices for PC games and add-on content on rival platforms.
 These price parity clauses apply to all games listed on Steam, not only those distributed via Steam Keys.
-As a result, other platforms cannot offer better deals, limiting consumer choice and keeping prices higher across the board.
+As a result, other platforms cannot offer better prices, limiting consumer choice and keeping prices higher across the board.
 This harms competition in the market and stops other platforms from improving their services.

 We believe this conduct has caused UK gamers to pay more than they should, while also harming innovation and competition in the market.
-You can read more about the claim in the Summary Claim Form here.
+You can read more about the claim in the Collective Proceedings Claim Form, available here.

 This collective legal action is seeking compensation for PC gamers who may have overpaid for PC games and add-on content as a result of Valve Corporation’s actions.